Department:Department of Humanities and Social Sciences

 Areas of Expertise: Public service

-Emma is a Learning and Teaching Research Fellow and her publications and conference presentations include work on the internationalisation of the curriculum, dissonance in postgraduate students and overcoming barriers to learning.
+Emma is a Senior Fellow of the Higher Education Academy and a Learning and Teaching Research Fellow.
+Her publications and conference presentations include work on the internationalisation of the curriculum, dissonance in postgraduate students and overcoming barriers to learning.

 Brett, E., 2014.
 Tracking Routes into Public Service.
 Networks (published by Anglia Ruskin University), 17 January 2014.

 Creighton, E., Freckelton, L., Wisker, G. and Wicks, K., 2003.
 Internationalisation of the Curriculum and Employability.
 World Views, UKCOSA, 2003, 11.

 Wisker, G., Robinson, G., Trafford, V., Creighton, E. and Warnes, M., 2003.
 Recognising and Overcoming Dissonance in Postgraduate Student Research.
 Studies in Higher Education, 28(1).

 Wisker, G., Robinson, G., Trafford, V., Creighton, E. and Warnes, M., 2003.
 From supervisory dialogues to successful PhDs: strategies supporting and enabling the learning conversations of staff and students at postgraduate level.
 Teaching in Higher Education, 8(3), pp.383-397.